|About this course:|

 The first part of Book 3, Twentieth-Century Cities, looks at a selection of representations of the city from 1900–1950: James Joyce’s short story collection Dubliners; Fritz Lang’s cinematic masterpiece Metropolis; and a selection of poems and prose about New York from the 1920s to 1950 by writers such as Langston Hughes and Jack Kerouac.
 In addition to studying the depiction of the city in these works, Twentieth-Century Cities examines the concept of literary periods, considering whether there are weaknesses as well as strengths in the practice of classifying literary texts according to period.

 Part 2, Migration and Memory, examines texts from the second half of the twentieth century which reflect on the experience of migration undergone by people displaced by war or emigrating in search of a better life.
 We study Sam Selvon’s novel about Caribbean migrants’ experience of London in the 1950s, The Lonely Londoners; a collection of poems, Questions of Travel, by the American poet Elizabeth Bishop, herself something of a nomad; Brian Friel’s play about life in rural Ireland in the 1930s, Dancing at Lughnasa; and W.G.
 Sebald’s The Emigrants, an intriguing work that is usually called a novel but borrows freely from numerous other genres, including history and the memoir.
-This part of the course considers the depiction of migration in these texts and also their treatment of memory as a vital part of the migrant’s experience.
-We conclude the course by using this diverse selection of late twentieth-century texts as a basis for examining the question of what the word ‘literature’ means today.
+This part of the module considers the depiction of migration in these texts and also their treatment of memory as a vital part of the migrant’s experience.
+We conclude the module by using this diverse selection of late twentieth-century texts as a basis for examining the question of what the word ‘literature’ means today.

-In addition to exploring the texts and topics detailed above, as you progress through the course you will develop skills of close reading and analysis as well as the ability to think logically and express yourself clearly.
+In addition to exploring the texts and topics detailed above, as you progress through the module you will develop skills of close reading and analysis as well as the ability to think logically and express yourself clearly.
 You will also increase your proficiency in IT.
 These are skills highly valued by employers in all sectors.

 If you have not studied at university level before, you are strongly advised to study at Level 1 before progressing to Level 2 study.